whass/Flask-Blog/README.md

-# Flask-Blog is Flask-Python based blog application
+# Flask-Blog is Flask-Python Frozen-Flask based blog application and github page ready

 The application includes
 * Flask
 * sqlAlchemy
+* Frozen

 If you want a small and a beautiful blog, this app is for you !